 Carreg Lafar formed in Cardiff in 1993 with Antwn, James, Rhian and Simon O’shea.
 Linda joined the band in ’94 to complete the line-up.
-In the summer of ’95 we made our debut album ‘Ysbryd y Werin’ with Sain Records.
+In the summer of ’95 we made our debut album ‘Ysbryd y Werin’ (Spirit of the People) with Sain Records.
 The album was released in November and received great reviews from the folk music press in the UK and North America.

 In the summer of 1996 we played our first major festival in Lorient, Brittany, representing Wales at the Interceltic Festival.
 Ten days of performances, culminating with the band supporting the Dan Ar Braz concert ‘Heritage of the Celts’ to an audience of some 10,000 people.
 In 1997 ‘Ysbryd y Werin’ was also released in North America by Blix Street Records and we launched the album with a two week tour of the States.
 Since then, the band has returned to North America for three further tours in 1998, 2000 and 2001, as well as trip to Atlanta for the Celtic festival in 1999 and the Celtic Colours Festival, Nova Scotia in 2009.